About Our Dance Studio in Roswell, GA

 Charlotte Foster Williamson

-Michelle Mattox was born and raised in Birmingham, Alabama.
-While growing up, summers were spent on scholarship with American Ballet Theatre, Paul Taylor, Boston Ballet, and International Ballet Academy (London).
-Having graduated high school at age 15, she left home to attend college at The Boston Conservatory.
-There she studied on scholarship (including receiving the AnaMarie Sarazin Award twice) and received her BFA in Ballet and Modern.
+Michelle Mattox attended college at The Boston Conservatory.
+There she received her BFA in Ballet and Modern.
 She has danced with the Boston Dance Theatre, Winchester Ballet, Alabama Ballet, City Ballet of San Diego, American Contemporary Ballet, and Arova Contemporary Ballet.
-In theatre she has either performed, choreographed, or worked backstage in many productions including Oliver!, The Sound of Music, Peter Pan, A Chorus Line, Crazy for you, Annie, The Wizard of Oz, Hello Dolly, and Snoopy.
+She has been invlolved with many theatrical productions including Oliver!, The Sound of Music, Peter Pan, A Chorus Line, Crazy for you, Annie, The Wizard of Oz, Hello Dolly, and Snoopy.
 She has performed on all the major television networks (ABC, CBS, NBC).
-Stiletto Entertainment hired her to work on Holland America Cruise Lines taking her to Australia, New Zealand, Fiji, Hawaii and Alaska.
-Throughout the years, she has won 15 first place trophies from competitions across the U.S. and performed in such venues as The Macy’s Thanksgiving Day Parade, Six Flags, DisneyWorld, Opryland, “Top Floor” (Boston Ballet), among many others.
-Her choreography won her a third place recognition in a nationwide competition.
-She is happy to call Atlanta, GA her home.
+She performed on Holland America Cruise Lines.
+Michelle has performed in such venues as The Macy’s Thanksgiving Day Parade, Six Flags, DisneyWorld, Opryland, “Top Floor” (Boston Ballet), among many others.